Iran–Japan relations: Japanese language education in Iran

 Japanese language education in Iran is centered around the University of Tehran.
 The Department of Japanese Language and Literature at the University of Tehran was established in 1994.
 In the university, with the cooperation of the Japan Foundation, Japanese language education has been provided through trial and error.
 In 1999, the curriculum was revised, which significantly increased the number of credits and class hours involved in beginner and intermediate-level learning.
 Since then, while making corrections, education that emphasizes the reliable acquisition of basic Japanese proficiency is being conducted.

 Japanese Shia Muslims (Muslim)

 The most famous Japanese Shia Muslim is Ebrahim Tatsuichi Sawada.
 He studied theology, law, logic, interpretation and politics at the Islamic School of Qom, a center of Shia learning, and became the first Japanese Shia imam to return to Japan in 1998.
 He is the Director of Research and Education at the Al-Mustafa International University of Religious Studies in Japan and has published a Japanese translation of the Qur'an.

+Arrests

+In January 2026, following the 2025-2026 Iranian protests, reports emerged about the detention of Shin-Nosuke Kawashima, the head of the NHK office in Tehran, and his transfer to Evin Prison.
+The government of Japan confirmed the detention of one of its citizens in Tehran and stated that Tokyo authorities were in contact with the detainee and his family, demanding his swift release.
+Iranian officials have not yet officially confirmed the arrest.
+NHK stated that the safety of its staff is a priority, and no further information has been provided on the matter.